Please come and help us by volunteering at our reforestation volunteer project in central Portugal this winter.

 During November 2017 we held our first Food Forest course at Keela Yoga Farm.
 This month long course was designed to give the students the full experience of how to design and set up a food forest on an off-grid farm.
 Take a look at what we got up to, and read on to learn more about […]

-Join us at Keela Yoga Farm in March, 2018 or October 2018 for our month long Food forest courses in Portugal.
-Learn everything you need to know about starting your very own food forest and off grid farm while experiencing community living on a new permaculture project.
-Enjoy daily yoga and meditation practice amongst the beautiful Portuguese countryside!
+Join us at Keela Yoga Farm in March, 2018 or October 2018 for our month-long Food forest courses in Portugal.
+Click here for our latest courses Learn everything you need to know about starting your very own food forest and off grid farm while experiencing community living on a new permaculture project.
+Enjoy daily yoga and meditation practice amongst […]

 With 46 acers of land, multiple fields, daily yoga classes, a community to run and a huge permaculture project, starting a food forest can be very overwhelming.
 We decided to fence off a smaller area which had three old burnt down pear trees, named it the pear food forest and made it our focus for […]